-What is PVC/Vinyon and how is it made?
+What is PVC, and how is it made?

-Quite simply, PVC is a petrochemical product that is heavily processed from start to finish and can take an enormous variety of forms.
-Vinyon, as the textile derivative of PVC, is popular for its weather-resistant qualities in coats, jackets, and even skiing equipment, artificial leathers, or fetish fashion!
+Quite simply, PVC is a petrochemical product that is heavily processed from start to finish and can take many forms.
+Vinyon, as the textile derivative of PVC, is popular for its weather-resistant qualities in coats, jackets, skiing equipment, artificial leathers, or fetish fashion.

 So what are the environmental and ethical costs?

-Believe it or not, natural rubber/latex (as opposed to synthetic rubber) used to be the go-to material before PVC came along.
-Natural rubber comes from trees found mainly in parts of South America, Africa, and South-east Asia.
-To extract the milky-white latex fluid, the trees are “tapped” and left to repair over a period of months or years.
+Believe it or not, natural rubber or latex (as opposed to synthetic rubber) used to be the go-to material before PVC came along.
+Natural rubber comes from trees found mainly in parts of South America, Africa, and South East Asia.
+Rubber trees are “tapped” to extract the milky-white latex fluid and left to repair over a period of months or years.
 Natural rubber is free from the chemical load of PVC and performs just as well, especially for water-resistant applications.
-Just be aware that natural rubber can be linked to deforestation, so look for products that promote sustainable production processes.
+Just be aware that natural rubber can be linked to deforestation, so look for products that uphold responsible production processes.

 An exciting new material on the market is MIRUM®.
 Completely plastic-free and certified as 100% bio-content through the USDA bio-preferred program, it is made from a combination of plants and minerals.
 The resulting material is adaptable and suitable for use in footwear, fashion, automotive, accessories, upholstery, and more.

 It may come as a surprise to learn that cork is an alternative material increasing in popularity thanks to its leather-like properties.
 This sturdy and waterproof leather alternative is renewable, completely recyclable, and easy to keep looking good as new.
 Cork oak trees are harvested for their bark each decade, but the trees continue to live and grow, going on to produce more cork, so it’s a more sustainable option for people, the planet, and animals.